 The execution process described above for Complex PIXL Orders is simpler than the process in place for PIXL Auctions terminated due to the PBBO crossing the PIXL Order stop price on the same side of the market as the PIXL Order.
-Currently, when a PIXL Auction is terminated due to the PBBO crossing the PIXL Order stop price on the same side of the market as the PIXL Order, the PIXL Order is executed at best response prices or, if the stop price is the best price in the Auction, is executed at the stop price, unless the best response price is equal to the price of a limit order resting on the Phlx book on the same side of the market as the PIXL Order, in which case the PIXL Order will be executed against that response (but at a price that is at least one minimum price improvement increment better than the price of such limit order).22 For example, assume a PIXL Order to buy 20 contracts is stopped at a price of \$0.60 when the market is \$0.40 bid, offered at \$0.70.
+Currently, when a PIXL Auction is terminated due to the PBBO crossing the PIXL Order stop price on the same side of the market as the PIXL Order, the PIXL Order is executed at best response prices or, if the stop price is the best price in the Auction, the PIXL Order is executed at the stop price, unless the best response price is equal to the price of a limit order resting on the Phlx book on the same side of the market as the PIXL Order, in which case the PIXL Order will be executed against that response (but at a price that is at least one minimum price improvement increment better than the price of such limit order).
+23 For example, assume a PIXL Order to buy 20 contracts is stopped at a price of \$0.60 when the market is \$0.40 bid, offered at \$0.70.
 Additionally, assume a PAN response is received to sell 10 contracts at \$0.55 and an order is submitted and entered onto the Phlx book to sell 10 contracts at \$0.60.
 If a buy order (or quote) with a limit of \$0.65 is entered into the Phlx XL system, the buy order (or quote) will trade immediately against the 10 contract order offered at \$0.60.
-The buy order (or quote) will not trade against the PAN response offered at \$0.55 since it is an Auction response and is only eligible to trade as part of the Auction.
-Any residual interest of the buy order (or quote) is reflected in the PBBO causing the market to move to \$0.65 bid, offered at \$0.70, the PIXL Auction is terminated.
-Provided, in the unlikely event that the PAN response to sell at \$0.55 had not been cancelled, the PAN response will trade 10 contracts against the PIXL Order at \$0.55 and any residual PIXL Order contracts will trade at \$0.60 against the Initiating Order.
-The Exchange is proposing that when a Complex PIXL Auction is terminated due to either the cPBBO or the Complex Order book crossing the Complex Order PIXL stop price on the same side as the Complex PIXL Order, such order is only executed through the cPBBO and/or the Complex Order book at one price, the stop price.
-23 Consider a scenario similar to the stopped PIXL Order example set forth above.
-Assume that a Complex PIXL Order to buy is stopped at a price of \$0.60.
-The Complex PIXL Order is to buy option A and sell option B, where option A is \$0.90 bid, offered at \$1.00 and option B is \$0.30 bid, offered at \$0.40.
-The individual option markets imply a cPBBO market of \$0.50 bid, offered at \$0.70.
-As before, assume a PAN response is received to sell the strategy at \$0.55.
-If the market for option A becomes \$1.05 bid, offered at \$1.15, the implied (calculated) cPBBO market becomes \$0.65 bid, offered at \$0.85 causing the Complex PIXL Auction to terminate.
-As proposed, the PAN response at \$0.55 will trade against the Complex PIXL Order at the stop price of \$0.60.
-To trade at \$.60, at least one of the option components of the Complex Order will need to be executed at a price which is outside of the current market where cPBBO is \$0.65 bid.
-Since this event may have up to six components, the Exchange believes that limiting the prices trading through the cPBBO and/or the Complex Order book to only the stop price is important.
-Furthermore, combined with the improbability that responses will still be available which are crossing the cPBBO or the Complex Order book, the Exchange believes the price continuity of this approach is also more rational and fair to all participants.
-When executing at the stop price, the Initiating Order as well as all better priced PAN responses and Complex Order interest will be considered for trade against the Complex PIXL Order.
+The buy order (or quote) will not trade against the

-22 Rule 1080(n)(ii)(B).
+23 Rule 1080(n)(ii)(B).